GuiEpi/mtcc/mtcc-back/README.md

 - [pymediainfo](https://pypi.org/project/pymediainfo/): A Python wrapper for the MediaInfo library, which is used for extracting detailed information about media files.

 - [Mako](https://www.makotemplates.org/): A super-fast templating language that borrows the best ideas from the existing templating languages.

+- [filetype](https://pypi.org/project/filetype/): A small package to infer file type and MIME type checking the magic numbers signature of a file or buffer.